Executive Order Reclassifies Marijuana to Schedule III: Impact on Retailers

 SunFire POS: Navigating the New Compliance Landscape

 As the industry moves toward Schedule III, the need for professional, high-performance retail technology has never been greater.
-SunFire POS provides the specialized tools required for businesses to thrive in this more rigorous regulatory environment.
+Sunfire POS provides the specialized business management tools required for businesses to thrive in this more rigorous regulatory environment.

 1. Built-In Regulatory Compliance

 Schedule III status may bring new oversight from the FDA and DEA regarding product labeling and claims.
-SunFire POS integrates with an AI-powered automated product level compliance engine from Qredible to ensure your inventory meets both state and federal standards automatically.
+SunFire POS integrates with an AI-powered automated product level compliance engine from Qredible to ensure your inventory and sales transactions meet federal, state, and local compliance standards automatically.

 2. Advanced Age Verification